 To locate items of interest, first search library catalog, Franklin.
 This is a standard library online catalogue and searching it should be straightforward.
 For those items in our collection which circulate (the catalog record will make this clear), you can make note of the work and submit it to your local library’s interlibrary loan office and they will be able to process the request.
-Should you encounter any problems, feel free to contact our South Asia bibliographer, David Nelson, or call at 215-898-7460.
+Should you encounter any problems, feel free to contact our South Asia bibliographer, Pushkar Sohoni, or call at 215-898-7460.

 Obtaining Films & Documentaries